Editor's Note: This story has been updated with additional comment from Jayne Stoyles.

 Their allegations, combined with internal documents and emails obtained by VICE World News, paint a picture of an organization divided along racial and generational lines, with young, BIPOC employees advocating for cultural change frustrated by both the pace at which it’s happening and perceived resistance from some longstanding, older white employees.

 In its statement, the board apologized to Amnesty employees who’ve experienced racism and said it is undertaking a review by external firm Diversipro.

 “We need to dismantle the systemic and structural elements of racism that are embedded deeply within our organization in order to credibly lead this work externally,” the statement said, adding the board is taking “concrete steps forward to build an anti-racist organization.”

-In a statement to VICE World News, Stoyles said every organization and individual should be working to uncover systemic racism and unlearn biases.
+In a statement to VICE World News, Stoyles said she took steps to address issues of systemic racism in the workplace.

 Amnesty International is one of the most recognized human rights organizations in the world.
 According to its website, its mission, spread across more than 150 countries, is to “conduct research and generate action to prevent and end grave abuses of human rights and to demand justice for those whose rights have been violated.”

 An employee told VICE World News Amnesty’s Canadian branch employs around 40 or 50 people, who work out of offices in Ottawa, Toronto, and Vancouver.
 It reported more than $14 million in fundraising revenue at the end of 2019, with local campaigns focusing on Indigenous rights, crisis response, women’s rights, and refugees and migrants, among other issues.

 All of the current and former employees who spoke to VICE World News said they were initially excited at the prospect of working for Amnesty—and hoped they would be able to make a difference on an international scale.
 But they soon became disillusioned with the internal culture, in some cases on their first day on the job.